roman-milk/roman-milk.github.io/playing-with-cindy-the-beginning.md

  There was a long silence.
 The interval lengthened to the point that I thought my mother had silently left the room.
 I uncovered my face and opened my eyes.
 She was still there however; sat on my bed, looking at me with a strange expression on her face.

  "Those photos did turn you on; I know they did."
 My mother sighed deeply.
 "Then you know how it is for me, David.
 That's the same feeling I have when your father's away.
 Like an addiction, a craving; I've got to have it."
 She sighed and gave that wan smile.
 "Is that how it was, Davey?
 Am I right?"
 I couldn't answer, the words refused to come.
 "What did you think when you saw me in those pictures, Davey?
 How did they make you feel?
 I know how it feels for me.
 I have to touch myself.
 If I don't have a man... then I have to touch myself."
 Her voice cracked and became a whisper.
 "Did you touch yourself? " She paused and then added, "I think you did.
 I found the evidence on my bed."
-Report_Story #2